Meet Me in Myanmar - 8 days

 This afternoon we drive to Amarapura, which is renowned for its textile industry.
 We see how traditional fabrics are woven at a cottage industry workshop before visiting famous U Bein Bridge, set over the enchanting Taungthaman Lake.
 Here we have the wonderful opportunity to see the bridge in all its glory at sunset.
 The silhouettes of monks commuting over the longest teak bridge in the world, as the sun sets, is an iconic image.
 In the evening we return to Mandalay.

 Overnight: Mandalay | Breakfast

 Mandalay - Bagan.
 Transferring to the jetty this morning we board the MGRG express riverboat that plies the Irrawaddy from Mandalay to Bagan.
-The journey takes approx 5 hours where you'll be treated to breathtaking views interrupted only by scenes of everyday life as family fishing boats pass and children wave from the shore.
-Upon arrival to Bagan hotel check in and free time this evening.
+The journey takes approx 9 hours where you'll be treated to breathtaking views interrupted only by scenes of everyday life as family fishing boats pass and children wave from the shore.
+Upon arrival in Bagan the evening is at leisure.